• Latest

 Rule votes tend to be partisan exercises even if members of the minority support the underlying legislation on final passage.

-The NDAA will head to the Senate following passage in the House where it is expected to be approved as soon as next week.
+The NDAA will now head to the Senate where the defense policy bill could be approved as early as next week.

 Republican Kentucky Sen. Rand Paul, who frequently votes against major defense legislation, signaled he would oppose the annual defense policy bill.